Checking your preference point status

 What if I return my permit?

-Applicants that were awarded a nontransferable quota permit in Phase I and are unable to use the permit may return the permit for re-issuance, have their original preference points re-instated and an additional preference point added.
+Applicants that were awarded a nontransferable quota permit in Phase I for archery, muzzleloading gun, general gun, wild hog, spring turkey, youth spring turkey, supervised youth, mobility-impaired, track vehicle, airboat, quail and family and are unable to use the permit may return the permit for re-issuance, have their original preference points re-instated and an additional preference point added.

 WARNING: In order to have the original preference points re-instated and a preference point awarded for the current year, the returned permit must have been issued in Phase I and must be returnedelectronically no less than 10 days prior to the first day of the hunt.